- Last Updated: 29 September 2020 29 September 2020

 Services are provided in an effort to minimize the impact of a student’s absences due to a verified medical condition and is not meant to replace the instruction a student receives in the regular school setting.

+Services may be provided in person or virtual.
 Services/instruction will be provided on days of student attendance in accordance with the school calendar.
 Services/instruction will be provided in the home or hospital.
 An adult in addition to the District instructor must be present during instruction.

 Instruction will be provided in core courses provided in the regular school session.
 Materials used will be consistent with those provided in the student’s home attendance center.
 Elementary students will receive two (2) hours of instruction per week and secondary students will receive four (4) hours of instruction per week.
 No more than one (1) hour of instruction should be given per day.